topwaye/morse/README.md

 Copy-on-write means if you find you cannot write, change a page table record of yours.
 Only you, not someone else.

-An unsolved problem of copy-on-write is how to stop instantly a writing instruction which does writing when a read-only property is set at a record in the page table.
+An unsolved problem of copy-on-write is how to stop instantly a CPU writing instruction which does writing when a read-only property is set at a record in the page table.

 Consider the following concurrence scenario: Process A and Process B use the same one page table.
 Process C and Process A share with each other partly.
 Process C quits, Process A triggers copy-on-write (e.g. writing a page), Process B spawns Process D. That is, Process A and Process B change the same page table at the same time.